 Brisbane Botanic Gardens Mt Coot-tha are at Mt Coot-tha Road, Toowong.
 This is approximately 15 minutes drive from the Brisbane city centre.

 Getting to the gardens by car

-Get directions to the gardens by selecting the 'view larger map' hyperlink and selecting 'get directions'.
+Get directions to the gardens by selecting the 'view larger version of this map' hyperlink and selecting 'get directions'.